brucepc/documentation/src/oauth/oauth.md

 ```
 *  `access_token` - Used to access SumUp services
 *  `token_type` - `Bearer` by default
-*  `expires_in` - time in seconds
+*  `expires_in` - Time in seconds
-*  `refresh_token` - used to [refresh](#Refresh_Tokens) an access token
+*  `refresh_token` - Used to [refresh](#Refresh_Tokens) an access token

 ### Client Credentials Grant

-The client credentials grant is used for direct communication between your platform and SumUp where no merchant authorization is required (e.g. creating a customer for your platform)
+The client credentials grant is used for direct communication between your platform and SumUp where no merchant authorization is required (e.g. tokenizing a customers card)

 After completing the [OAuth setup](#Group_OAuth_setup) request an access token:
 ```